Diese Seite auf Deutsch sehen.

-Many people are working hard to face the big threats of our time: climate change, inequality, war.
+Many people are working hard to solve the big issues of our time: climate breakdown, extreme inequality and oppression, war…

 I gave a talk on post-growth, ethical responsibility, and the state of the communication design profession – at the 17th Conference of the German association for university lecturers on artistic teachings in design (GKG e.V.).